RabbleApp/spyglass/README.md

 });
 ```

-These parameters are passed straight to the Google Analytics `ga('create')` call so for more information please see [the relevant Google documentation](https://developers.google.com/analytics/devguides/collection/analyticsjs/advanced#customizeTracker).
+These parameters are passed straight through to the Google Analytics `ga('create')` call so for more information please see [the relevant Google documentation](https://developers.google.com/analytics/devguides/collection/analyticsjs/advanced#customizeTracker).

-To enable the automatic pageview tracking on route changes then add a subsequent call to `spyglass.sendPageviewsOnRouteChanges()`:
+To enable the automatic pageview tracking when the route changes, add a subsequent call to `spyglass.sendPageviewsOnRouteChanges()`:

 ```js
 angular.module('yourAwesomeApp', ['spyglass'])